therealmko/Domoticz_Wifi_presence_checker/README.md

-1.10          16-12-2014      xKingx    Ignoring switch location and added input checks on router json file 1.10.1        19-12-2014      xKingx    Added some json input checks and cleaned up some code 1.10.2        23-12-2014      xKingx    Added some more json input checks and updated README
+1.10          16-12-2014      xKingx    Ignoring switch location and added input checks on router json file 1.10.1        19-12-2014      xKingx    Added some json input checks and cleaned up some code 1.10.2        23-12-2014      xKingx    Added some more json input checks and updated README 1.10.3        24-12-2016      xKingx    Fixed an issue with retrieving device details
 ```

 ###TODO